-Book bags are purchased from the school office.
+Book bags are purchased from Ballet Hoo.
 They should be clearly named and children like to attach a distinctive key ring or ribbon to the handle to make them easily recognisable.

 Book bags should come to school daily and are used for books and communication from the school and PSA.
 They may also bring their break-time snacks in these bags.
 Please do not put drinks in them as the bottles can sometimes leak.

 A travelling book fair comes once a year.
 It is a travelling book shop which parents can attend after school in the hall.
 The school receives commission (in the form of free books) for sales made.